fieldtrip/website/reference/ft_freqanalysis.md

  defined as: st = 1/(2*pi*sf)

+ SUPERLET performs time-frequency analysis on any time series trial data using the 'wavelet method' based on a frequency-wise combination of Morlet wavelets of varying cycle widths (see Moca et al. 2019, https://doi.org/10.1101/583732). cfg.foi                 = vector 1 x numfoi, frequencies of interest
+       OR
+   cfg.foilim              = [begin end], frequency band of interest cfg.toi                 = vector 1 x numtoi, the times on which the analysis
+                             windows should be centered (in seconds) cfg.superlet.basewidth  = 'width', or number of cycles, of the base wavelet (default = 3) cfg.superlet.gwidth     = determines the length of the used wavelets in standard deviations of the implicit Gaussian kernel and should be choosen >= 3; (default = 3) cfg.superlet.combine    = 'additive', 'multiplicative' (default = 'additive') determines if cycle numbers of wavelets comprising a superlet are chosen additively or multiplicatively cfg.superlet.order      = vector 1 x numfoi, superlet order, i.e. number of combined wavelets, for individual frequencies of interest.

+ The standard deviation in the frequency domain (sf) at frequency f0 is defined as: sf = f0/width
+ The standard deviation in the temporal domain (st) at frequency f0 is defined as: st = 1/(2*pi*sf)

  TFR performs time-frequency analysis on any time series trial data using the 'wavelet method' based on Morlet wavelets.
 Using convolution in the time domain instead of multiplication in the frequency domain.